Young couple eating in their kitchen.

 • No requirement to pay late fees

-• An interest rate limited to 6% during active duty service
+• An interest rate that can’t exceed 6% during active-duty service

 ARM Adjustments